-Dreaming of going travelling this year?
-How about Interrailing Western Europe, staying in sociable backpacker hostels and meeting likeminded travellers as you go?
-We’ve devised the ultimate backpacking route through Europe which will take you through six countries in 26 days (just a little less than four weeks).
-We wanted to make sure you spend enough time in each place so that you can get a real feel for every city.
-But before you go, make sure you get an Interrail pass for your travels; it will allow you to hop from city to city by train without having to buy tickets as you go.
+We’ve devised the ultimate backpacking route through Europe which will take you through six countries in 26 days (just a little less than four weeks) using mainly trains.
+Before you go, make sure you get an Interrail pass for your travels; it will allow you to hop from city to city by train without having to buy tickets as you go.
 Stress-free and super easy!
 We recommend Interrail's 22 day Global Pass (€389 or £303 for a Youth pass, €518 or £395 for an Adult pass) which is perfect if you’re following this particular backpacker route.

 Use our itinerary for local tips and off-the-beaten track recommendations so that you can explore each city in the most authentic way possible.
 We’ve included everything from how to get from city to city, where to eat, where to stay and the coolest sights and attractions.
 Interrailing is an amazing experience, whatever stage of your life you’re in.
 Whether you want to go it alone or travel with friends, here’s our Ultimate Backpacker Route for Western Europe 2020, staying in the amazing St Christopher’s Inns hostels…